low-earth-orbit/react-course-2024/notes.md

 ## Sec 25: Tanstack Query

 You don't need Tanstack query.
 It can be done using `useEffect`; however, it simplifies things...

+Tanstack query does not send http query.
+The code that sends http request is you defined.